onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

    .. container:: paragraph

-      The APEX Maven build also includes stand-alone documentations, such as the HowTo documents, the Installation Guide, and the User Manual.
+      The APEX Maven build also includes stand-alone documentation, such as the HowTo documents, the Installation Guide, and the User Manual.
 Use Maven to build the APEX Documentation.
-The Maven options ``-N`` prevents Maven to go through all APEX modules, which is not necessary for the documentation.
+The Maven option ``-N`` prevents Maven from going through all APEX modules, which is not necessary for the documentation.
 The final documents will be in ``target/generated-docs`` (Windows:
       ``target\generated-docs``).
 The *HTML* documents are in the ``html/`` folder, the *PDF* documents are in the ``pdf/`` folder.
-      Once the documentation is build, copy the *HTML* and *PDF* documents to a folder of choice
+      Once the documentation is built, copy the *HTML* and *PDF* documents to a folder of choice

    +-------------------------------------------------------+--------------------------------------------------------+